Learn how to increase customer lifetime value with these customer retention strategies, examples and case studies for your online store.

 - 39% of customers enrolled in a loyalty program are prepared to spend more on a product when the same product is available elsewhere for cheaper.

 Not totally sold on the power of customer loyalty programs?
-Let’s take a look at LuisaViaRoma, a luxury fashion brand that created the LVR Privilege loyalty program.
+Let’s take a look at LuisaViaRoma, a luxury fashion brand that created the LVR Privilege loyalty program as part of their customer retention strategy.

 The brand focused on three key elements to improve their customer retention by 59% and add $16m in revenue to their bottom-line.